AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-9/mdva-37984-visual-match-product-by-rule-functionality-not-filtering-products-correctly.md

 ---
 title: 'MDVA-37984: Visual Merchandiser not working correctly when staging updates are applied'
-description: The MDVA-37984 patch solves the issue where the Visual Merchandiser's “Match product by rule” functionality does not filter products correctly when staging updates are applied.
+description: The MDVA-37984 patch solves the issue where the Visual Merchandiser's "Match product by rule" functionality does not filter products correctly when staging updates are applied.
 This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.9 is installed.
 The patch ID is MDVA-37984.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
-exl-id: d806b94c-3b22-4d4c-8afb-7b57a0ebfe46
 feature: Categories, Merchandising, Products, Staging
 role: Admin
 ---
 # MDVA-37984: Visual Merchandiser not working correctly when staging updates are applied

-The MDVA-37984 patch solves the issue where the Visual Merchandiser's “Match product by rule” functionality does not filter products correctly when staging updates are applied.
+The MDVA-37984 patch solves the issue where the Visual Merchandiser's "Match product by rule" functionality does not filter products correctly when staging updates are applied.
 This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.9 is installed.
 The patch ID is MDVA-37984.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions